Southern Backtones: Southern Backtones

 During the time leading up to the 2006 release of their self-titled full-length album, W Ross Wells began working with them as a sometimes creative developer, but primarily as director of the music video for “Forever” (released in 2007) and “Slumber Party” (released in 2009), and key strategist behind their online promotions.
-The results found “Forever” included in regular rotation on MTV2, the Canadian network Much Music, and was later tapped for use by the CNBC program “American Made.”
+The results found “Forever” included in regular rotation on MTV2, the Canadian network Much Music, and was later tapped for use by the CNBC program American Made.
 It would go on to win a Gold ADDY for Zenfilm in 2007.

 The increased attention from the Northeast and Midwest resulted in an extensive national touring schedule, as well as radio promotion focusing heavily on responsive areas.
 Josh Applebee joined the tour working with the band as their traveling sound technician.
 In that period, Southern Backtones had singles reaching #1 on some stations around Boston and Iowa (oddly enough), and #2 singles on some stations around the east and west coasts.
 This momentum, begun by inclusion on the aforementioned Journey’s compilation, led to them again being tapped by Levi’s for their Fader Fort SXSW showcase in 2010.

 A period of varied activity began; the band began spending ample time playing with people like Johnny Falstaff, John Evans, and Craig Kinsey and The Sideshow Tramps.
 Schyma’s tornado-chasing exploits received more coverage.
 2011 marked the year in which Honky Tonk Blood premiered, Schyma’s first full-length film effort made possible by nearly everyone mentioned in this article.
 The film reached local cult-status, featuring several iconic businesses and artists around the city.
 A new bass player joined, Chris Goodwin, and the band proceeded on to producing their next album.

 La Vie en Noir

-2012 saw the release of the Southern Backtones current album La Vie en Noir, regarded as a return to the roots of the initial record fifteen years earlier.
+2012 saw the release of the album La Vie en Noir, regarded as a return to the roots of the initial record fifteen years earlier.
 It was once again recorded at SugarHill Recording Studios, with some additional tracking and mixing at Treehouse Studios.
 It was again produced by Dan Workman, now co-produced by Steve Christensen, this time mastered by Allen Corneau at Essential Sound Mastering.
 Some percussion was recorded by Josh Applebee at his own Chateau de Rosewood, it featured a remix of ‘Dirty’ (originally from the self-titled album) by Sugarhill’s Chris Longwood.
 Schyma and drummer Todd Sommer co-wrote the stringed arrangements, played live by Jo Bird of stringed-quartet Two Star Symphony.
 It was released on February 11, 2012 with a performance featuring many of the guests stars on the album, followed by an anniversary screening of Honky Tonk Blood.
 The band split up in 2014.